Biography

-Wendy Chan is an assistant professor of education in the Human Development and Quantitative Methods Division at Penn GSE.
+Wendy Chan is an associate professor of education in the Human Development and Quantitative Methods Division at Penn GSE.
 Dr. Chan’s research focuses on applied statistical methods to improve generalizations from small studies in education.
+As an expert on educational statistics, Dr. Chan has conducted rigorous research into the limitations of small sample sizes on the external validity of a study.
+These limitations present real policy implications as it calls into question the relevance of a study's findings.

-Dr. Chan received her Ph.D. in statistics from Northwestern University, where she was a graduate research assistant for the Institute for Policy Research.
+Dr. Chan received her Ph.D. in statistics from Northwestern University.
 She began her career in education as a member of Teach for America, where she taught sixth- and eighth-grade mathematics in a large middle school in New York City.
 Her work has appeared in the Journal of Research on Educational Effectiveness, the Journal of Educational and Behavioral Statistics, Psychological Methods, and Evaluation Review.

 Research Interests and Current Projects